DannyArends/CTLmapping/README.md

 ### Option 2) Manually install the R library

 The second (more complex) option to is to clone the package from Github, this will give you access to the R source code and also allows you to build the standalone linux executables.
+Also for this route, Rtools needs to be installed on the system.
+Download and install the version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) that matches your current R version.

 #### Download the software (R, C and D)